* Second reading of Q1 GDP up 1.2 pct vs est 0.9 pct

 * Costco, Ulta Beauty rise on strong quarterly reports

-Among the laggards, GameStop fell 6.7 percent to $22.02 as the videogame retailer left its full-year earnings forecast unchanged despite beating profit estimates.
+Among the laggards was GameStop, which fell 7.1 percent to $21.95 as the videogames retailer left its full-year earnings forecast unchanged despite its quarterly profit beating estimates.

 Economic data due includes a report at 10 a.m.
 ET is expected to show that a final reading on consumer sentiment index in May dipped to 97.5 from a preliminary reading of 97.7.
 (Reporting by Tanya Agrawal in Bengaluru; Editing by Savio D'Souza)